 - Power of the light source – key to the lighting power of torch is the type of bulb/light-source and the power in lumens.

-- Price – these are approximate prices on Amazon.com.
-These often change based on special offers, promotions, availability and season.
+- Price – These often change based on special offers, promotions, availability and season.

-- Rating – the average user rating on Amazon.com which is another great way to see what other buyers think of the product.
+- Rating – the average user rating on Amazon.com is another way to see what other buyers think of the product.

 (Tip: to sort the grid by a particular column, just click on the heading of the column)

-The flashlights on this chart are only the most popular or highly rated torches available on the market.
-There are literally hundreds and there’s no way we can list them all.
+The flashlights on this chart are only the popular or highly rated torches available on the market.

 Features of a Tactical Flashlight